Our Commitment

 Stand up for what is right.

-The Island School is dedicated to the ideals of justice.
+We are dedicated to the ideals of justice.
 We encourage our children to treat all people with dignity and fairness.
 Our classrooms provide students the opportunity to identify current and historical issues affecting the most vulnerable and work with them to consider solutions in an age-appropriate way.

 We commit to:

-• providing students the opportunity to transform their world peacefully through engagement in age-appropriate advocacy.
+Providing students the opportunity to transform their world peacefully through engagement in age-appropriate advocacy.

-• identifying and transforming structures within our school that give privileges to some while disadvantaging others.
+Identifying and transforming structures within our school that give privileges to some while disadvantaging others.

-• ensuring the opportunity to participate is fully shared in the classroom by all students equally, especially those who have historically experienced identity-based barriers.
+Ensuring the opportunity to participate is fully shared in the classroom by all students equally, especially those who have historically experienced identity-based barriers.